 If you would like to work out your personal carbon footprint in exact detail, then you can download the spreadsheet from the United States Environmental Protection Agency.

-See our GHG Protocol Accounting Guide and UNFCC tutorials for more information on how emissions are calculated.
+Businesses should use our GHG Protocol Accounting Guide and UNFCC tutorials for more information on how emissions are calculated for companies and products.

 Global Average Carbon Footprint

 Use could use the Global Average of 20 tonnes per year which the Institute has determined is a reasonable estimate, for people living in developed economies.
 Whilst the amount may not be the exact amount of a your emissions, it balances out statistically with a 15% margin for error.

 A problem with footprint calculators is that they will always have an uncertainty margin and never be absolutely correct.
 When you use the Global Average, you can go carbon neutral without delay, rather than spending time and money trying to work out their exact carbon footprint.
 Better to spend that time and energy on emission reduction and offsetting.

 |Emissions per capita (tonnes of CO2) Footprint||Total annual emissions (tonnes of CO2)|

 The Deep Decarbonization Pathways Project estimates that in order to hold the global temperature rise to 2˚C or less, everyone on earth will need to average an annual carbon footprint of 1.87 tons by 2050.
 According to them, the current the average U.S. per capita carbon footprint is 18.3 tons.
 (By comparison, China’s per capita carbon emissions are 8.2 tons).